 The name Manifest Identity stands in direct contrast to the better-known concept of “manifest destiny,” which maintains that certain groups are divinely destined to control others through relentless “progress.”
 Instead, Manifest Identity acknowledges that our collective best future rests in each of us understanding and manifesting our own truest identity—who we were born to be.
 And that this is how we can discover our calling and our unique, best contribution to making the world a healthier place for all beings.
-I determined to use my years of experience in publishing and graphic design, and as a creative coach, to help practitioners, consultants, authors, and non-profits find their calling and real-ize who they are.
+I use my years of experience in publishing and graphic design, and my training as an interfaith chaplain, to help practitioners, consultants, authors, and non-profits find their calling and real-ize who they are.

 I graduated from Tufts University in archeology and anthropology in 1978 and worked as a photographer on archeological expeditions for a few years in Sardinia, Montana, Peru, Belize, and Boston, before choosing marriage and a more settled lifestyle.
 While living in Wareham, Massachusetts, my husband, Stephen Cole, and I received a National Endowment for the Humanities grant to study cranberry growing on Cape Cod and southeastern Massachusetts and co-authored The Cranberry: Hard Work and Holiday Sauce (Tilbury House, publisher).
 After taking courses in graphic design at Massachusetts College of Art, I started work at a design studio in downtown Boston in 1986.